 So if your child is sleeping more while potty training, let them.
 They’re probably exhausted.

 Tip: Consider letting exhausted toddlers “have a break” from potty training while sleeping.
 Tell your child that the potty needs a break and let your kid wear a pull-up.
-That way, they can get some quality sleep and try again in when they wake up.
+That way, they can get some quality sleep and try again when they wake up.

 Nighttime Potty Training for Heavy Sleepers